hertie-data-science-lab/ds01-infra/docs-user/background/industry-parallels.md

 ```

 **Production:**

-- Spot instances (70% savings)
+- **Spot instances (70% savings):** Cloud providers have spare capacity they sell at huge discounts (60-90% off).
+The catch: they can terminate your instance with 2 minutes notice.
+Perfect for training jobs - if interrupted, just restart from a checkpoint.
+Most ML teams use spot for training, on-demand only for serving.

-- Auto-scaling (pay for what you use)
+- **Auto-scaling (pay for what you use):** At 3am, your API gets 10 requests/minute - you need 1 server.
+At 3pm, it gets 10,000 requests/minute - you need 50 servers.
+Auto-scaling adds/removes servers based on load.
+You pay for 1 server at night, 50 during peaks, not 50 all the time.

-- Reserved instances (commitment discounts)
+- **Reserved instances (commitment discounts):** If you know you'll need a GPU server for a year, pay upfront for 30-50% off.
+Like buying a gym membership vs paying per visit.
+Good for baseline capacity (the minimum you always need), bad for spiky workloads.

-- S3 lifecycle policies (move to cheaper tiers)
+- **S3 lifecycle policies (move to cheaper tiers):** Data you access daily stays in "standard" storage ($0.023/GB/month).
+Data untouched for 30 days moves to "infrequent access" ($0.0125/GB).
+After 90 days, it moves to "glacier" ($0.004/GB).
+Old training runs don't need instant access - automatic tiering cuts storage costs 80%+.

 ---